Texas Frequently Asked Questions

 Upon successful completion of the online hunter education course, you will be able to print your Certificate of Completion.
 This certificate is a proof that you have successfully completed the classroom portion of the hunter education.

-As the next step, schedule and attend the Field Day to obtain the Hunter Education Certificate.
+If you are under 17 years of age when you REGISTER for this course, you must schedule and attend the Field Day to obtain the Hunter Education Certificate.

 You can schedule the Field Day at https://tpwd.elementlms.com/course-category/hunter-education-field-course/.